charlieschwabacher/ultrawave/README.md

 ### Example

-Here is an example of a simple chat app built with Ultrawave - it initializes the data with an array as the root node, and then when data changes it renders a react component, passing it a cursor as a prop.
-The react component reads data through the cursor to render the messages.
-When the button is clicked, it updates data by pushing a new message onto the messages cursor and causing it to be sent to each peer.
+Here is an example of a simple chat app built with Ultrawave - it initializes the data with an array as the root node, and renders a react component when data changes.
+The component is passed a cursor as a prop, from which it reads data to render the messages.
+When the button is clicked, the component updates data by pushing a new message onto the cursor (causing the message to be sent to each peer).

 ```jsx
 const Chat = React.createClass({